Fiumicello Villa Vicentina: Languages and dialects

 In Fiumicello Villa Vicentina, alongside the Italian language, the population uses the Friulian language.
 Pursuant to resolution no. 2680 of 3 August 2001 of the Council of the autonomous Region of Friuli-Venezia Giulia, the Municipality is included in the territorial scope of protection of the Friulian language for the purposes of the application of law 482/99, regional law 15/96 and regional law 29/2007.

 The Friulian language spoken in Fiumicello Villa Vicentina is among the variants belonging to the Gorizia Friulian.
 In addition to the Friulian language, the territory also has other dialects that are spoken by the population located in Fiumicello Villa Vicentina thanks to the strong linguistic union of the country.

 Culture

 Events

-In the month of July the "Regional Peach Exhibition" is organised, very well known in Friuli.
+In the month of July the "Regional Peach Exhibition" is organised.
 During this festival, competitions are organized for who has the most beautiful orchard, but also who has the best looking peaches.

 The municipality of Fiumicello Villa Vicentina (and before it the municipality of Fiumicello) is included in the management body of the Foce dell'Isonzo Nature Reserve together with the municipalities of Staranzano (leader), San Canzian and Grado.
 In the Isonzo park pertaining to Fiumicello Villa Vicentina the AESON arts in nature festival has been organized every year in July since 2008.